Academic Policy and Procedures (with Annotations)

 Students in the 3YMD Track

-Because the 3YMD Curriculum Track has a shortened Phase III, 3YMD students must take both the USMLE Step 1 and Step 2 exams generally within ten (10) weeks of completing all Phase II requirements (see Table 9.2).
+Because the 3YMD Curriculum Track has a shortened Phase III, 3YMD students must take both the USMLE Step 1 and Step 2 exams generally within 10 weeks of completing all Phase II requirements (see Table 9.2).
 3YMD students will take the Clinical Performance Exam (CPX) near the end of their fourth clinical clerkship block.

-9.2.2 Step 2 CK
+9.2.2 USMLE Step 2

 Table 9.1.
 LEARN Curriculum Track deadlines for taking the USMLE Step 1 and Step 2 CK exams by graduation year.
-Dates for the RSOM Clinical Performance Exam (CPX) are also given.

 Class of